Terry Carter: 1950s-1960s acting

+Carter also acted in numerous television series, specials, and theatrical films.
+His first breakthrough screen role was as the sole black regular cast member of The Phil Silvers Show (popularly known as Sergeant Bilko), appearing as Pvt.
+Sugie Sugarman in 91 episodes between 1955 and '59—becoming one of the first black actors appearing regularly on an American television program.

+Carter played boxer Rosie Palmer in a 1964 episode of the ABC drama Breaking Point.
+In 1965, he became the only black actor to portray a soldier in the long-running World War II TV drama series Combat!—appearing as the "guest star" in the season three episode, "The Long Wait".

+1960s TV journalism

 From 1965 to 1968, Carter worked as a weekend newscaster for WBZ-TV in Boston, where he became an anchor-reporter.
+He was their first black TV news anchor, and the first in New England.
 Some sources said he was the world's first black TV newsman.

-During his three-year stint, he also served as New England television's first black opening-night movie and theater critic.
+During his three-year stint, he also served as the station's first opening-night movie and theater critic.
 Although WBZ said he resigned from the station, Carter told the black press that he had been fired, because Westinghouse (which owned WBZ) objected to his personal involvement in numerous community projects.
 His departure left Boston without any black TV news reporters.